 Because Portugal is an OECD member country, its tax policy has complied with the OECD recommendations on tax transparency and measures aimed at aggressive tax planning and abuse.
 These are some current impacts on Portuguese tax policy:

-- Higher taxation of outbound investment in non-cooperative jurisdictions; - $\circ\,$ Anti-abuse rules such as CFC rules; and - Limitations on interest deductibility, through the implementation of Earnings Stripping Rules.
+- Higher taxation of outbound investment in non-cooperative jurisdictions; - Anti-abuse rules such as CFC rules; - Limitations on interest deductibility, through the implementation of Earnings Stripping Rules; and - Increased control over domestic and crossborder transactions that may imply the implementation of tax abusive mechanisms - which is expected to impact tax inspections post-2021 as a result of the full implementation of the DAC 6 Directive.